 4. Medical Billing and Coding Specialist

 The job of a medical billing and coding specialist is to ensure that patient treatment records and healthcare dates are correct for reimbursement purposes.
-You will need some sort of post-secondary education to enter this field, such as an associates degree in MIBC or a MIBC diploma.
+You will need some sort of post-secondary education to enter this field, such as an associate’s degree in MIBC or an MIBC diploma.
 Your education will teach you everything about health information management, diagnostics coding, medical office procedures, and medical terminology.

 5. Medical Lab Technician